The Tragic Tale of Alexander Supertramp: A Journey of Rebellion and Self-Discovery

 According to the Alaska National Guard, which was in charge of lassoing the bus and lifting it like a baby, hanging from a powerful Chinook helicopter, between 2010 and 2019 two hikers drowned in the Teklanika River, when they tried to reach Chris’s sanctuary.
 And at least fifteen other people put their lives in danger and had to be rescued.
 Enough to end the risky pilgrimages to the area.

 Chris McCandless’s brief life left a slight cultural legacy, too tenuous to have cost the life he took.
-That happens with young deaths: you always know who it was that left, but you’ll never know who it could have been.
+That happens with young deaths: you always know who it was that left, but you’ll never know who it might have been.
 Nor is that beautiful poetic sentence that affirms that he who does not know where he is going cannot be lost.

 Uncertainty often leads to tragedy.